Benjamin Franklin Shaub

-In 1872 Shaub was elected county superintendent, and continued in that office for eleven and one-half years.
-In 1883 he was elected principal of the Millersville Normal School and remained in that position four years.
-Many important improvements were made in the school under his principal-ship, and the tone of the school was kept at high grade.
+In 1872, Shaub was elected county superintendent, a position he held for eleven and a half years.
+In 1883, he was elected principal of the Millersville Normal School and remained in that position for four years.
+Many important improvements were made in the school under his principalship, and the tone of the school was kept at a high standard.
 A fine reading room was established, and the entire institution was supplied with water throughout, thus furnishing a basis for many subsequent improvements.

 In 1887 he resigned the principal-ship, and removed to Lancaster and started the Lancaster Carpet Company, Inc., dealers in carpets, rugs, mattings, etc., with John V. Vondersmith, these two partners continuing alone until 1891, when the concern was incorporated, with Shaub as treasurer, and Vondersmith as superintendent.
 The extensive business connections built up by this organization have placed it among the leading commercial houses of Lancaster.

 In 1880 he was president of the Pennsylvania State Teachers' Association.
 In 1875 Franklin and Marshall College conferred upon Shaub the degree of A. M.; and in 1885 Lafayette College conferred upon him the degree of Ph.
 D.

 Shaub married Alwilda Book, who was born in Strasburg, Pennsylvania, daughter of Michael and Sarah (Spiehlman) Book, of Lancaster County, Pa., where the father was a farmer.
 These parents were of Swiss and German descent.
 One child was born to Mr. and Mrs. Shaub, Miriam, a graduate of the Lancaster High School, and taught Latin in Prof. Moore's school for young ladies, Cotta College, Lancaster.
 The family were members of the Methodist Episcopal Church, in which organization Shaub was Sunday-school superintendent for five years, and a member of its official board.
 In politics, was a Republican.